woaibin/dnspy-llm/llm-chat-feature-logic.md

     names).
 Typing filters the list; selecting a module appends it to `ExcludedModulesText` (if not already present) via
     `LlmChatViewModel.AppendExcludedModule(...)`.
+  - An `Exclude types` text box (`ExcludedTypesText`) where the user can enter comma-separated substrings of type names/FullNames (e.g. `Player`, `Enemy`, `HealthSystem`).
+  - An editable `ComboBox` bound to `TypeNames` (all analyzed type full names).
+    Typing filters the list; selecting a type appends it to `ExcludedTypesText` via `LlmChatViewModel.AppendExcludedType(...)`.
 - On send:
   - The backend still returns `SearchKeywords` and optional `ExcludedModules`.
   - `LlmChatViewModel`:
     - Stores the latest `SearchKeywords` and backend-specified `ExcludedModules` in `lastSearchKeywords` / `lastBackendExcludedModules`.
-    - Parses `ExcludedModulesText` into a `userExcluded` array.
+    - Parses `ExcludedModulesText` and `ExcludedTypesText` into `userExcluded` arrays.
-    - Merges backend- and user-specified module filters (distinct, case-insensitive) and passes the combined list into `LlmSearchEngine.Search(...)`.
+    - Merges backend- and user-specified module filters (distinct, case-insensitive) and passes the combined module list plus the type exclusions into `LlmSearchEngine.Search(...)`.
     - Appends the resulting clickable search results as before.
 - On **Refine**:
   - If there is a previous search (`lastSearchKeywords`), the view model:
     - Rebuilds the combined excluded-modules list from `lastBackendExcludedModules` + current `ExcludedModulesText`.
+    - Parses the current `ExcludedTypesText` into a type-exclusion list.
-    - Re-runs `LlmSearchEngine.Search(...)` with the same keywords but the updated exclusions.
+    - Re-runs `LlmSearchEngine.Search(...)` with the same keywords but the updated module and type exclusions.
     - Adds a new `system-search` message summarizing the refined results (or a short message if no results remain).
-    - Logs the applied exclusions into `LLM Logs` so the refinement step can be debugged.
+    - Logs the applied exclusions (modules and types) into `LLM Logs` so the refinement step can be debugged.

 ## Build Helper Script